-CFUW recognizes past and ongoing forms of colonialism experienced by First Nations, Métis and Inuit peoples.
+CFUW recognizes past and ongoing forms of colonialism experienced by First Nations, Inuit, and Métis peoples.
 We aim, through research, learning projects, calls to action, events and partnerships, to support Indigenous Peoples’ rights.
 CFUW’s has a designated scholarship that aims to support Indigenous women undertaking graduate studies.
 CFUW is committed to learning more about the issues facing Indigenous Peoples and how we can offer support.

 What does Reconciliation mean for CFUW?